 It’s been a family affair – our love of Stowe.
 My mom introduced me to the “Ski Capital of the East” when I was a teen.
 I had grown up skiing on the backside, Smugglers’ Notch, so she was excited to show me “how the other side lives and skis.”
 I remember it was a perfect sunny spring day, the snow softened under each turn on the steep scenic trails – it was love at first sight.
 I felt honored to finally ski the legendary Front Four.
 I loved Stowe and Stowe loved me back.

 My first ski date with my now husband was another postcard spring ski day at Stowe.
-We bashed the moguls on narrow gnarly Starr and Goat, then toasted our epic tracks at après ski at the Matterhorn and Pickwick’s Pub (we were young, amorous and ambitious).
+We bashed the moguls on narrow gnarly Starr and Goat, enjoyed a scenic spectacular fondue lunch at Cliff House atop Stowe’s bright red Gondola – we scored a private gondi car too – ooh.
+Then we toasted our epic 30,000′ vertical of tracks at après ski at the Matterhorn on Stowe’s vibrant Mountain Road(we were young, amorous and ambitious).

-I will always cherish my first trip to Stowe, as my kids do, yours will too.
+I will always cherish my first trip to Stowe, as my parents, my husband and my kids do, yours will too.
 As for me… I fall more in love with Stowe every time I go!